 My thoughts have found their way onto paper of a different kind, lately with watercolors and a brush, hence the illustration you see above.

-After I peppered my friend Lori Jean with questions about how she made such beautiful artpieces (glowingly shown in her Instagram feed) I tried a stab at it myself.
+After I peppered my friend Lori Jean with questions about how she made such beautiful artpieces, I decided to try it myself.
 The beginnings looked like this

 This watercolor painting process was interesting to me; what I found most satisfying was the action of pulling the tape off the paper and the white spaces in between were revealed.
 Although the color combinations were intriguing and lovely to behold, what captured me the most was the emptiness in the cracks of the creation.